azl397985856/leetcode/README.en.md

 ![leetcode.jpeg](./assets/leetcode.jpeg)

-This essay records the course of and my emotion to this project from initialisation to 10,000 stars.
+This essay records the course of and my emotion to this project from initialization to 10,000 stars.
 [Milestone for 10,000+ stars](./thanksGiving.md)

 If you are interested in this project, **do not mean your star**.
-This project will be **supported for a long enough time** by the comminity.
+This project will be **supported for a long enough time** by the community.
 Thanks for every audience and contributor.

 ## Introduction